nvidia-riva/tutorials/New-language-adaptation/Hindi/README.md

 ### Bring your own Hindi models

-Now that we have the final `.nemo` model, here are the steps to deploy on Riva:
+Given the final `.nemo` models that you have trained upon completing the previous training step, here are the steps that need to be done to deploy on Riva:

-1. Download the Riva Quick Start scripts.
-The scripts provide `nemo2riva`, `servicemaker`, `riva-speech-server` and `riva-speech-client` images.
+- Download RIVA Quickstart scripts (see [instructions](https://docs.nvidia.com/deeplearning/riva/user-guide/docs/quick-start-guide.html#local-deployment-using-quick-start-scripts)) – it provides `nemo2riva` conversion tool, and scripts (`riva_init.sh`, `riva_start.sh` and `riva_start_client.sh`) to download the `servicemaker`, `riva-speech-server` and `riva-speech-client` Docker images.

-* Build `.riva` assets: using `nemo2riva` command in the `servicemaker` container.
-See examples of build command for different models and for offline and online ASR pipelines in the [Riva build documentation page](https://docs.nvidia.com/deeplearning/riva/user-guide/docs/asr/asr-customizing.html#streaming-offline-recognition).
+- Build `.riva` assets: using `nemo2riva` command in the `servicemaker` container.

+- Build `RMIR` assets: use the `riva-build` tool in the `servicemaker` container.
+See examples of build commands for different models and for offline and online ASR pipelines in the [Riva build documentation page](https://docs.nvidia.com/deeplearning/riva/user-guide/docs/asr/asr-customizing.html).
-3. Build `RMIR` assets.
-Use the `riva-build` tool in the `servicemaker` container.

-4. Deploy the model and start the server.
+- Deploy the model in `.rmir` format with `riva-deploy`.

+- Start the server with `riva-start.sh`.

+After the server successfully starts up, you can query the service, measuring accuracy, latency and throughput.

 ### Riva pretrained Hindi models on NGC